Whoa… the Quran is weird.

 I’m going to encourage you to read the Quran’s story from its own text.
 I fear any recap I would write would convey too much of the humor which my surprise has stirred up within me.

 But what I had never done was look into these stories or explore the wider lore about Solomon, so in the course of writing this blog I looked for some.
-The Ethiopian story comes from the Kebra Nagast.
+The Ethiopian story in which Solomon impregnates the queen of Ethiopia and gives their resulting son the Ark comes from the Kebra Nagast.
 There are some references in the Babylonian Talmud to Solomon having a ring with which he could control demons, and which he used to build the Temple.
 I discovered the “Colloquy of Sheba and Solomon” which strongly resembles this surah down to the tattling hoopoe, but has even more content and gets even weirder… like, apparently the Queen had hairy legs and Solomon wanted to sleep with her but was disgusted by her legs, and therefore he invented ancient Nair.
 Actually, the “Colloquy” document post-dates the rise of Islam, so it’s not clear to me whether it is a Jewish/Christian adoption of the Islamic story, or whether it and this surah are both documenting a much older tradition.
 Anyhow, having read this other material, I can now appreciate that the Quran’s version is relatively toned down.
+There was a wild and imaginative lore about Solomon well alive in circulation before and after the Quran.

 Solomon the Righteous and Dominant